bimdata/javascript-api-client/docs/IfcApi.md

 Update all fields of all storeys

          This route allows you to create storeys, modify them, delete them and organize them by order.
 If the optional field \&quot;id\&quot; is present, the storey will be modified.
 Otherwise, a new storey will be created.
 If an \&quot;id\&quot; present in the api is not present in the list passed in parameter, the corresponding storey will be deleted.
-An storey with \&quot;is_site&#x3D;True\&quot; will be stored without order.
-Required scopes: ifc:write
+A storey with \&quot;is_site&#x3D;True\&quot; will be stored without order.
+There can be only one storey with \&quot;is_site&#x3D;True\&quot;\&quot;  Required scopes: ifc:write

 ### Example